 What about my ante-natal classes?

 You are entitled to time off without loss of pay for attendance at one set of antenatal classes, (other than the last three classes in the set).
 Again, you must notify your employer in writing of the times and date of each class as soon as possible and at least two weeks before the date of the first class.

 What is the father entitled to?

 Male employees are entitled to, on a once off basis, paid time off to attend the last two antenatal classes before the birth.

 What about breastfeeding breaks?

-You are entitled to time off from work or reduced working hours to allow breastfeeding, for further details please see our section on breastfeeding breaks.
+You are entitled to time off from work or reduced working hours to allow breastfeeding.
+Please refer to your company circular for further information.

 What about my employment rights?